Schizopolis: Release

 The film premiered at the Cannes Film Festival as a film surprise on May 18, 1996, where it was poorly received.
 This prompted the filmmakers to add the Cecil B. DeMille inspired introduction and conclusion in the theater as a way to signal to the viewers that the film was "ironical and self-serving".
 Schizopolis was given a limited theatrical release, as it was considered too odd for mainstream audiences.
 The film found an appreciative small audience and was included in the Criterion Collection, a specialist DVD distributor, which includes two audio commentaries, one of which consists of Soderbergh interviewing himself for the duration of the film.

 Critical reception

-Reviews of the film were mixed; it received a 63% rating at review aggregator Rotten Tomatoes, and a "mixed or average reviews" descriptor at Metacritic.
+Reviews of the film were mixed; it received a 70% rating at review aggregator Rotten Tomatoes from 20 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on 10 critics, indicating "mixed or average" reviews.
 Roger Ebert wrote that Schizopolis was "a truly inexplicable film...which had audiences filing out with sad, thoughtful faces".
 Leonard Maltin gave the film a more favorable rating of three stars out of four, and wrote in his Leonard Maltin's Movie Guide, "A broad-ranging jab at modern society and its ills, its tone arch, its technique one of non sequiturs, and its audience likely to be small.
 But if you latch onto it early enough, you may find (as we did) that it's fun — and funny — to watch."